cloud-native-singapore/helm-workshop/README.md

 - name: KELSEY_RATING
   value: "pretty dope"
 ```
-> *Note*: not only iteration, but also if/else/.. statements are supported
+> *Note*: not only looping, but also conditionals and nesting is supported

 The final result is a very powerfull and easy to install Chart:
 ```bash